florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_file.rst

 *********************
 Component connections
 *********************
-This section defines the component sequence and the connections of the powertrain architecture.
-For each connection, the component placed at the source of the connection is the input value provider and the component placed at target for a connection is receiver of those values.
+This section defines the component connections of the powertrain architecture.
+For each connection, the component placed at the source of the connection is the physical output and the component placed at target for a connection is the physical input to simulate the real connections.

 One-to-one connection
 =====================